Ballmer: Microsoft testing next-gen Surface tablet

 =xIraCchPDhk -- replace politicians with business executives, and the public as the consumer.
 I always thought this way before I came across this gem... it expresses the sentiment exactly.
 I laugh at all these average people who think they know better.

 posted on Jul 26, 2013, 12:56 PM 1

 Well, let's see fire sale loss pricing on "RT" tablets and a 900 million dollar write off, poor sales of the Pro version.
 You think that these "armchair CEO/MIT engineer internet dwellers" could do worse?
 MS has a history of making bad decisions and products but they survive and profit despite themselves.
 While these may be "armchair" comments the one thing you forget is that it is these very people who have NOT bought what your experts a MS have produced.

+Could he at least muster up something a little more enthusiastic than "typical improvements".
+Sounds more like a supervisor at the Post Office then a tech industry leader.
 What I want to know is will it suck less?
 By suck less I mean not cost so much, have a wonky os with missing or convoluted features that takes up the majority of the harddrive.

 If MS want Surface to be a success...launch Surface RT at $299 (32gb) and Surface Pro at $499(64gb)

 posted on Jul 26, 2013, 1:23 PM 3